Reading data from Excel format and building models

 wireframe!( xRange, yRange, zz' )

-Both objects allow us to find the point of minimum of the function, the description of which we got from the table.
+Both objects allow us to find the minimum point of the function, the description of which we obtained from the table.

 using Optim